U.S. heating oil, diesel stocks dwindle as demand rises

 Feb 4 (Reuters) - U.S. supplies of fuels such as diesel and heating oil have dwindled and refiners are having trouble replenishing that supply, which could keep prices elevated for months.

-Demand for diesel, heating oil and other products has been running ahead of pre-pandemic levels for months.
+Demand for distillates has been running ahead of pre-pandemic levels for months on strong manufacturing and trucking activity and more exports to Europe.
 However, production has not kept up as some refineries have closed since the coronavirus pandemic began while others put off maintenance.

+The situation has fed inflation for consumers and end users, and analysts say higher costs could persist as refiners find it harder to make enough products.

 As of Thursday, heating oil futures were priced at $2.83, the highest price in seven years.